ingo/ingo.github.io/_recipes/thai_coconut_pudding_cake_dessert.md

 title: Thai Coconut Pudding Cake Dessert
 ---

 Served warm with a dollop of thick coconut milk or cream plus a sprinkling of toasted coconut, this tropical-tasting dessert is certain to please, especially if you're a coconut fan.
 Delicious and super easy to make, this pudding is healthy too - low in fat and sugar, plus gluten-free.
-Best of all, you can have this easy dessert recipe whipped up and in the oven in just 10 minutes!

 ### Ingredients